-The Scheme will make up to €300 million available to eligible Irish businesses[i].
-The finance will be easier to access, more competitively priced, and at more favourable terms than current offerings.
+The Brexit Loan Scheme makes a fund of up to €300 million available to eligible Irish businesses.[i]
+Finance provided under the scheme is easier to access, more competitively priced, and offered at more favourable terms than other lending for such businesses.

-This Department, in partnership with the Department of Agriculture, Food and the Marine (DAFM)[ii], will launch the Scheme in March 2018.
-It will be delivered by the Strategic Banking Corporation of Ireland (SBCI) through commercial lenders.
+This Department, in partnership with the Department of Agriculture, Food and the Marine (DAFM)[ii], launched the scheme on 28 March 2018.
+It is delivered by the Strategic Banking Corporation of Ireland (SBCI) through participating finance providers.

 - 4% maximum interest rate (participating lenders may compete below this level)

-- Terms and conditions will be designed to ensure the loans are accessible
+- Terms and conditions have been designed to ensure the loans are accessible

-- The loans will be for up to three years
+- The loans are for up to three years

 - Unsecured loans up to €500,000

-Applications will be cleared for Scheme eligibility through the SBCI.
+Applications for scheme eligibility are cleared through the SBCI.

 To be eligible, applicants must:

-- Be a viable business of fewer than 500 employees
+- Be a viable business with up to 499 employees

 - Be exposed to the (current or potential) impacts of Brexit

-Using a combination of Irish exchequer and EU guarantees (through the EIB Group and the InnovFin loan guarantee scheme), the Scheme will leverage up to €300 million of lending to Irish Enterprises at a maximum interest rate 4% at a cost to the Exchequer of €23 million (€14 million provide by Department of Business, Enterprise and Innovation and €9 million provided by Department of Agriculture, Food and the Marine).
+Using a combination of Irish exchequer and EU guarantees (through the EIB Group and the InnovFin loan guarantee scheme), the scheme leverages up to €300 million of lending to Irish Enterprises at a maximum interest rate 4% at a cost to the Exchequer of €23 million (€14 million provide by Department of Business, Enterprise and Innovation and €9 million provided by Department of Agriculture, Food and the Marine).